Last Updated May 28, 2026

 Power Optimization Strategies

-Power efficiency is critical for wildlife tracking devices because field deployments may last weeks or months without maintenance.
+Power efficiency is critical for wildlife tracking devices because field deployments may last days, weeks, or months without maintenance.
+The GPS module, SD card, voltage regulator, and microcontroller all contribute to the energy budget.

 Several strategies help reduce energy consumption: